amenesik/terraform-provider-amenesik/README.md

 In the general syntax above, the term 'identifier' may be a number of the name of the node or probe.
 Afte the use of the 'copy' operation the term 'last' may be used to address the most recently created node.

 The corresponding value will depend on the nature of the path.
-- for nodes : the value will be the required value of the property.
+- for nodes : The value will be the required value of the property.
-- for relations : the value will be the required target node of the relation.
+- for relations : The value will be the required target node of the relation.
-- for probes : the value will be the required value of the property.
+- for probes : The value will be the required value of the property.

 #### Nodes
 The following property names exist for all node paths outside of any capability extensions.

-- name : the name of the node
+- name : The name of the node.
-- type : the usage type of the node as Compute or other Software layer definitions.
+- type : The usage type of the node as Compute or other Software layer definitions.
-- base : the parent node of a node layering collection, where the hardware node provides a base for a subsequent chain of software node layers.
+- base : The parent node of a node layering collection, where the hardware node provides a base for a subsequent chain of software node layers.

 The optional capability of a node path expression may be one of the following.

-- host : the collection of host properties of the Compute node type.
+- host : The collection of host properties of the Compute node type.
-- os : the collection of operating system properties of the Compute node type.
+- os : The collection of operating system properties of the Compute node type.
-- other capability values may be used for node type specific capability parameters.
+- Other capability values may be used for node type specific capability parameters.

 The host capability defines the following properties

-- num_cpus : the number of cores or virtual cpus for the Compute node.
+- num_cpus : The number of cores or virtual cpus for the Compute node,
-- mem_size : the size of the memory suffixed by M or G
+- mem_size : The size of the memory suffixed by M or G,
-- disk_size : the size of the disk, suffixed by M, G or T
+- disk_size : The size of the disk, suffixed by M, G or T,
-- volume : the name of an attached volume
+- volume : The name of an attached volume,
-- entry : the entry point description
+- entry : The entry point description,
-- hostname : the fully qualified host and domain name
+- hostname : The fully qualified host and domain name,
-- provider : the provisioning category, when specific to a node
+- provider : The provisioning category, when specific to a node,
-- region : the provisioning region when specific to a node
+- region : The provisioning region when specific to a node,
-- vlan : the vlan to which the node should be attached
+- vlan : The vlan to which the node should be attached,
-- tcp_port : a TCP port to be opened in the firewall or security group
+- tcp_port : A TCP port to be opened in the firewall or security group,
-- udp_port : a UDP port to be opened in the firewall or security group
+- udp_port : A UDP port to be opened in the firewall or security group,
-- tcp_range : a dash or comma separated range of TCP ports to be opened in the firewall or security group
+- tcp_range : A dash or comma separated range of TCP ports to be opened in the firewall or security group,
-- udp_range : a dash or comma separated range of UDP ports to be opened in the firewall or security group
+- udp_range : A dash or comma separated range of UDP ports to be opened in the firewall or security group,
-- protocol : the network protocol
+- protocol : The network protocol,
-- cluster : the name of the cluster for a container compute node
+- cluster : The name of the cluster for a container compute node,
-- namespace : the name of the namespace for a container compute node
+- namespace : The name of the namespace for a container compute node.

-The os capability defines the following properties
+The OS capability defines the following properties

-- architecture : describes the hardware architecture such as x86_64
+- architecture : Describes the hardware architecture such as x86_64,
-- type : indicates the operating system family as linux or windows
+- type : Indicates the operating system family as linux or windows,
-- distribution : the name of the distribution as WINDOWS, UBUNTU or RHEL
+- distribution : The name of the distribution as WINDOWS, UBUNTU or RHEL,
-- version : the version of the specified distribution such as 20.04 or 9
+- version : The version of the specified distribution such as 20.04 or 9.

 The properties of the software node types are type specific and require consultation of the product capabilites on the amenesik web site.